nyu-mlab/website-privacy-inspector/README.md

 2) Run using curl

 `curl -X POST "http://<Server IP>/privacy/" -H  "accept: application/json" -H  "Content-Type: application/json" -d '{"urls":[<list of Urls to be tested>]}'`

+A logfile(logFile.txt) is created in the current directory which records all the progress and can be used for troubleshooting.